A NSW Government website

 Can site hosts provide letters of support to multiple CPOs for the same site?

-The proposed site does not have an ATDW listing, is this still an eligible site?
+The proposed site does not have an Australian Tourism Data Warehouse (ATDW) listing or is a kerbside charging location, is this still an eligible site?

 Can I apply for funding for a site that has existing EV charging infrastructure?